On obstructions to the Euler system method for Rankin-Selberg convolutions: The big image theorem for one modular form

 \section{The big image theorem for one modular form}

 We first recall well-known results on twists and Galois conjugates of modular forms.
-This lets us define inner twists, who are crucial to stating the large image theorem for one modular form.
+This lets us define inner twists, which are crucial to stating the large image theorem for one modular form.

 The results on twists are mostly taken from \cite{AL78}, the lemmas on inner twists come from \cite{Momose}, and the presentation of the results on Galois images of this section comes almost entirely from \cite[Section 2]{bigimage}.